Legoless/DesignKit/Documentation/Examples/Drawing.md

 The view will immediately redraw itself using the provided block.
 Property always sets the drawing block for default UI state, which is `UIControlStateNormal`.

+Unless you change the drawing block, the block will only be called when needed (such as orientation change).
+This is to keep the load to a minimum.

 Certain UI elements, such as `DKButton` have additional methods to enable you to set different drawing blocks for different states of the element.
 For example, `UIButton` sets it's state to `UIControlStateHighlighted` when pressed.
 So to make the button call another drawing block when pressed, simply set the block for highlighted state.

 ```objective-c